RParedesPalacios/GILA/docs/class_optim.md

 | ---  	| ---  	|

-We can defined the annealing scale factor:
+We can define the annealing scale factor:

 ~~~shell
 -lra_scale 5.0